-TheHOTH Tests A Sign-Up Form To Get A 10x Increase In Sign-ups
+TheHOTH Tests A Sign-Up Form Using VWO To Increase Sign-ups

 The company took to testing in order to increase the number of account sign-ups from the home page.